regan-sarwas/npmap.js/API.md

 2. `style`
 3. `onEachFeature`

 These three options are not supported because they are used internally by NPMap.js.
-If provided, they will be overwritten by NPMap.js.
+If provided, they will be overwritten.

+_Returns_: a layer object

 _Example (Bootstrap)_:

     var NPMap = {
-      ...
+      div: 'map',
       overlays: [{
         type: 'csv',
         url: 'data/colorado_cities.csv'